Beatrizsr96/devops-23-24-PSM-1231824/CA3/Part2/README.md

 ### Part 1: Initial Setup
 Study the Vagrantfile provided in the repository "https://bitbucket.org/pssmatos/vagrant-multi-spring-tut-demo/" to understand how it creates and provisions two VMs:
-	- "web" for running Tomcat and the Spring Boot application;
+	- VM "web" for running Tomcat and the Spring Boot application;
-	- "db" for executing the H2 server database.
+	- Vm "db" for executing the H2 server database.
+ Both Vms have an IP defined:
+ 	- 192.168.56.10 for VM "web"
+  	- 192.168.56.11 for VM "db"

 ### Part 2: Copying Vagrantfile to Your Repository
 Create a directory "CA3/Part2".